 - 1/2 teaspoon pepper

 - 4 medium tomatoes (or 1 lb cherry tomatoes), quartered

 - large lemon zest pieces, from one lemon (use a veggie peeler or sharp knife)

 Garnish: kalamata or Moroccan olives, Italian parsley, chili flakes ( like Aleppo or Urfa)

-Cut eggplant in half lengthwise (no thicker than 3/4 inch) and place in an ovenproof baking dish along with the whole garlic cloves and shallots.
+- Cut eggplant in half lengthwise (or slices no thicker than 3/4 inch) and place in an ovenproof baking dish along with the whole garlic cloves and shallots.